 Hello Kitty House

 The first room you see is the living room.
 There are pink couches and the cutest book shelves!
 Hello Kitty may be super stylish with tons of fabulous outfits, but she’s also a girl who loves books, and we love that! 😊

 The kitchen was probably my personal favourite.
 The appliances, the dishes, it was all so adorable!
 Zee said that she was sure the dumplings made in that special steamer would be extra yummy.

 You already know her bedroom is going to be fabulous, complete with a baby grand piano!

 No house is complete without a dining room, perfect for a grand feast, and this one doesn’t disappoint.
 Themed table, chairs, and mirrors.
 There were even Hello Kitty macaroons! 😊

 Taking the tour through this sweet little museum makes you feel like a kid again.
 At the end, you can even sit down for a bit and draw your own Hello Kitty while your little one colours in the picture that’s going to become their badge.
 You can also write a little message and tie it to the heart-shaped archway before you leave.

-The little ones are sure to enjoy a visit to Hello Kitty Island (although, we saw teenagers and adults without kids enjoy it just as much 😁).
-Even if you’re not a big Hello Kitty fan, N Seoul Tower is something you absolutely have to do when in Seoul, so you may as well buy tickets to the museum and give the little ones a surprise that’ll definitely make them smile.
+The little ones are sure to enjoy a visit to Hello Kitty Island (although, we saw teenagers and adults without kids enjoy it just as much).
+Even if you’re not a Hello Kitty fan, N Seoul Tower with its gorgeous views is something you absolutely have to do when in Seoul, so you may as well buy tickets to the museum and give the little ones a surprise that will definitely make them smile.